 Not into Transferwise for sending money to and from the Netherlands?

 Not into Transerwise for whatever reason?
-No worries, just sharing experiences here on transferring money from the Netherlands not writing a promotional piece.
+No worries.
 We’ve also heard good things on HiFX.
-Also one on the new speedy, trustworthy and cheap parties online to help you with this.
+Also one of the new speedy, trustworthy and cheap parties online to help you with this.

 You’re well on your way…

 Well, there you have it, you’ve found a new alternative to send money to the Netherlands cheaply.
 If you don’t believe us that it’s cheaper than the other competitors, then see for yourselves.